To better understand how the YouTube Search algorithm works, we looked at 3.8 million data points across 100,000 videos and 75,000 channels.

 - Use embed parameters to maximize watch time from your embeds, by allowing related videos or defining the next video.

 - Share your videos with partners and pitch your content to bloggers and journalists.

 - Tap into the publication cycles of niche publications which may like to use your videos within their content calendar regularly

 - Reach out to publications with strong readership in your niche to partner or request what kind of content you could create for them.

 - Analyze analytics and optimize content strategy to improve off-platform sharing.

-Looking through this data, I found YouTube search to be both overly simplistic and excruciatingly complicated.
+Looking through this data, I found YouTube SEO to be both overly simplistic and excruciatingly complicated.

-The core components of its search engine follow many of the basic models leveraged by early search engines, making YouTube SEO seem exceptionally finite.
+The core components of how to ranking in Youtube follow many of the basic models leveraged by early search engines, making YouTube SEO seem exceptionally finite.
 However, YouTube’s algorithm heavily models itself after audience behavior, which is not only mostly invisible to us, but significantly harder to influence.

 After the initial optimizations, YouTube SEO starts to become an optimization of the viewing experience, requiring creators to hack behavior as much as they try to hack the algorithm.
 Lessons from the history of media consumption, TV programming, and advertising become essential as we look for ways to have our audience watch us longer, more frequently, and with higher levels of engagement and satisfaction.